 Christopher is a British travel writer and has contributed to various Fodor's guidebooks and a range of travel magazines.

 East African safari stalwart

-I was based in Kenya for six months in 2010 and will never forget the experience.
-It’s a fascinating place inhabited by fascinating people and brimming with rich cultures, while its wide variety of parks are overflowing with an unprecedented density of wildlife.
+Kenya is a fascinating place inhabited by fascinating people and brimming with rich cultures, while its wide variety of parks are overflowing with an unprecedented density of wildlife.
 The Masai Mara was the first place I ever went on safari and I saw the Big 5 on day one within about 3 hours.
-But sadly this particular experience was slightly tainted by the swarm of vehicles that quickly descended on any interesting sighting.
+But sadly, this particular experience was slightly tainted by the swarm of vehicles that quickly descended on any interesting sighting.

 Far more rewarding, in fact, were other trips to some of the lesser-known gems.
 These included the picturesque Lake Nakuru National Park, with its abundance of rhinos and the millions of flamingoes that cover the lake’s surface in a great pink cloud.
 Lake Elementaita is also a beautiful, tranquil spot to see the flamingoes against the backdrop of the Great Rift Valley escarpment.

 But the absolute highlight of Kenya for me was the wild and remote Lake Turkana, known to locals as the Jade Sea, in the arid northern reaches of the country, a long way from the beaten path, and from many of my preconceptions about Kenya for that matter.
 In fact, Kenya is far more diverse than many visitors will realize.
 It’s a big country that many only experience small fractions of.